 Representative Legal Matters

-Advised Brookfield Business Partners L.P. on all non-US legal matters and implementation of its USD 13.2 billion acquisition of the Power Solutions business of Johnson Controls International.
+Advised Brookfield Business Partners LP, the private equity arm of Brookfield Asset Management Inc. on all non-US legal matters and implementation of its USD 13.2 billion acquisition of the Power Solutions business of Johnson Controls International.

 Represented Camso Inc. on its USD 1.7 billion sale to The Michelin Group.
 The transaction spanned over 28 jurisdictions.